-Some animals in the ocean convert some of the carbon in their diet to calcium carbonate to make their shells.
-Over time, these organisms fall to the seabed, build up, and form limestone.
+Some animals in the ocean convert carbon in their diet to calcium carbonate to make their shells.
+These organisms fall to the seabed, build up, and form limestone.
 This can be exposed over time and the carbon released back into the atmosphere through weathering.

 CombustionAKA burning.
 Combustion is used in many areas of society.
 The burning of fossil fuels is used in most forms of transportation and the generation of electricity.
 The word equation for combustion is fuel + oxygen → carbon dioxide + water.

 Animal RespirationThis is a reaction that takes place in all living things.
 Energy is released from glucose using oxygen.
 The products of this reaction are carbon dioxide and water.
 The equation for aerobic respiration is C6H12O6 + 6O2 → 6CO2 + 6H2O (+ energy).